sakshisubedi/design_pattern/src/com/structural/facade/README.md

                     Client2 -----------> Facade2 -----------------|

 3. Abstraction layer over a complex subsystem
     - In microservices architecture, there are multiple services interacting with each other.
 However, client need not interact with individual services.
+    - There might be several external or internal APIs and we may want to simplify the interface to access the APIs.
     - A facade can help provide a single entry point to access different services

     Ex: API Gateway